How to buy a property in Dubai: A comprehensive guide

 WHAT ARE THE MOST COMMON HOME-BUYING MISTAKES IN DUBAI?

-Some common mistakes when buying a home are rushing into a deal, lack of research and skipping inspection.
+Some top house buyer mistakes are rushing into a deal, lack of research and skipping inspection.

 So, you have four simple sequential legal steps to buy property in Dubai.
 There have been over 111,034 sales transactions for apartments in Dubai in the past 12 months, indicating that the real estate market is continuing to grow steadily.